balazshevesi/graph-gains/README.md

 A web app for tracking and graphing your mainly your weight, but other metrics too.

-Backend is built with elysia.js, and the frontend is built with next.js, the databse is postgresql
+Backend is built with elysia.js, and the frontend is built with next.js, the databse is postgresql.

+Eventually i want to also build a native app.

 # TODO